EKanshK2001/week-2-Auth-and-Middleware/readme.md

 #

 ### Run : 🚀
-- Run "npm install" in root folder
+- Run "npm run build" in root folder
 - Go into backend folder and make a new .env file and store the values for:
     - JWT_SECRET, MONGO_URL
 - Run "npm run start" in root folder